jaylara/github-api-test/README.md

 - Try to break the API - _I won't do much of that since this is a GET endpoint and I'm using account as an example_
 - If more endpoints are in scope, and team exists, split up responsibility

+#### Extra
+There was no real data to validate against, I just used dummy json from an original request and used it as "DB/mock" data set.

 ### What sort of tests would be worth describing or worth automating?
 - Data Validation: Each property accepts valid values and rejects invalid values